jsalort/uwsgi-docker/README.md

-# uwsgi-docker
+# uwsgi dockerfile

-Personal uwsgi base recipe for Docker
+This is my base uwsgi docker recipe.